Part of the IoT & Hardware category.

 | solnera/esp32-mcpserver | — | C++ (Arduino) | — | Framework |

-A lightweight MCP server framework for ESP32, available on PlatformIO (the embedded package manager).
+A lightweight MCP server framework for ESP32, available on PlatformIO.
 Seamlessly connects embedded devices to LLMs via WebSocket/JSON-RPC.
-Designed as a framework — developers build custom tools for their specific hardware.
+Developers build custom tools for their specific hardware.

 Serial Communication Servers